21 of Our Favorite Handy Hints for Every Room in Your Home

 “Furnace filters are often hard to get hold of.
 Before installing them, I make a ‘grip tab’ on the corner to make them easy to pull out and replace.” — Bill Williams

 “My wife sews kids clothes and uses a curtain tension rod to hang them in a closet.
 She explained to me one day that the pole was frequently slipping and falling down.
 So, I searched and found an object that could be screwed into the wall and would fit around the ends of the tension rod: water bottle caps.
-Check out these 21 cheap closet updates you can DIY.

 “I used drywall screws to secure two water bottle caps into studs in the closet walls, and then I mounted the tension rod inside the bottle caps.
 The lip on each cap provides just enough support for the tension rod, so it doesn’t fall down anymore.” — Rodney Sheets